Data Safety

 - The storage backend only ever receives ciphertext — it cannot read your data

-- Device-cached keys are stored in the OS secure keychain (Android Keystore / iOS Keychain) and are protected by biometric authentication
+- Device-cached keys are stored in the OS secure keychain (such as the Android Keystore) and are protected by biometric authentication or a PIN

 Data Deletion